 Expertise on demand

-IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, SW-Federation).
+IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, WS-Federation).
 Plus, the standards and their implementations are constantly evolving.
 This represents considerable cost to the organisation trying to keep up.

 It is this ‘expertise on demand’ that has driven SaaS growth across many industries in recent years, and identity is no exception.
-Gartner estimates that IDaaS will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).
+Gartner estimates that SaaS IAM will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).

 If you’re wondering whether your organisation could build an IAM solution in house, or whether it would be better to buy an IDaaS solution from a provider, check out this free white paper to help you decide – Build vs. Buy: IAM.